 - Specific GE credit will be granted based on the recommendation and description of the course content

-If you believe a specific GE requirement should be met, you should obtain department recommendation and file a Petition to Exception to Academic Policy.
+If you believe a specific GE requirement should be met, you should obtain department recommendation and file an Undergraduate Academic Appeal for Transfer GE Course Substitution.
 If the credit is needed for a specific major requirement, consult with your academic advisor.